 OceanBase Database supports standard views and materialized views.

-- Standard views: Standard views, also known as non-materialized views, are the most common type of view.
+- Standard views: Standard views are also known as non-materialized views.
+They are the most common type of view.
 They store only the SQL query that defines the view, not the query results.

-- Materialized views: Unlike standard views, materialized views store the query results physically.
-OceanBase Database supports asynchronous materialized views, where the materialized view is not immediately updated when the base table data changes, ensuring the execution performance of DML operations on the base table.
-For more information, see Materialized views in MySQL-compatible mode and Materialized views in Oracle-compatible mode.
+- Materialized views: Unlike standard views, materialized views store the results of the query in physical storage.
+OceanBase Database supports asynchronous materialized views, which means that the materialized view is not immediately updated when the data in the base table changes.
+This ensures the performance of DML operations on the base table.
+Materialized views are a common implementation of pre-aggregation, which is suitable for scenarios with fixed analysis requirements, reports, and dashboards.
+For more information, see Materialized views in MySQL mode and Materialized views in Oracle mode.

-Create a table that includes partitions, columnstore, and rowstore indexes.
+This example shows how to create a table that contains partitions, columnstore, and rowstore indexes.

 CREATE TABLE salesdata (